Josephson Diode Effect Induced by Valley Polarization in Twisted Bilayer Graphene: V. Josephson diode effect in Rashba wire with anti-symmetric SOC

 In this section we propose a 1D Rashba wire with anti-symmetric spin-orbit coupling (ASOC) to realize the Josephson diode effect when an in-plane magnetic field is applied in the weak-link region.
 The model Hamiltonian can be written as

-where $\alpha_R$ denotes the strength of Rashba SOC, and $\lambda$ denotes the strength of ASOC.
+where $\alpha_R$ denotes the strength of Rashba SOC, and $\lambda$ denotes the strength of ASOC\cite{fu2009hexagonal}.
 In our calculations we set $t=1$, $\alpha_R=0.3$, $\lambda=0.3$.
-The energy bands are shown in Fig.\ref{fig:figS3}~(a) with finite $B_y$.
-In Fig.\ref{fig:figS3}~(b) we calculate the current-phase relation with $B_y=0.002$, which displays a large nonreciprocity efficiency $\eta\sim 30\%$.
-In Fig.\ref{fig:figS3}~(c) we show the $\eta$ as a function of $B_y$ with and without $\lambda$ term.
+The energy bands are shown in Fig.\ref{fig:figS6}~(a) with finite $B_y$.
+In Fig.\ref{fig:figS6}~(b) we calculate the current-phase relation with $B_y=0.002$, which displays a large nonreciprocity efficiency $\eta\sim 30\%$.
+In Fig.\ref{fig:figS6}~(c) we show the $\eta$ as a function of $B_y$ with and without $\lambda$ term.
 It is clear that the in-plane magnetic field can be mapped to the valley polarization and the ASOC can be mapped to the trigonal warping effect.
-Thus our theory is not limited in valley-polarized system.
+Thus our theory is not limited in valley-polarized system and can also be applied to the materials with strong SOC.